goschtl/zope/megrok.login/trunk/src/megrok/login/README.txt

 megrok.login
 ************

-Setting up login pages for your webapp made easy.
+Setting up login pages for your web app made easy.

 With `megrok.login` you can setup simple session based login pages for your ``grok.Application`` and other ``grok.Site`` instances.
 This